 Hormones get secreted into the bloodstream so they pass by all your cells but only cells with the right receptors can respond (like having your radio tuned to the right wavelength).
 These receptors are proteins that are embedded in your cells’ membrane.
 Like all proteins, the instructions for making them are written in your DNA “blueprint” – so each cell has the instructions and thus could make it if they wanted to but, thanks to lots of regulation, only certain cells do.
 And they can make more or less at different times to “ramp up” or “calm down” sensitivity & responses to signals.

 So, that’s the gist of hormones and neurotransmitters in general, but what about Trp in particular?
 Trp can be converted into serotonin (5-hytdroxytryptamine (5-HT) which can act as a neurotransmitter that lets brain talk to other cells to regulate things like mood, appetite, sleep regulation, bone metabolism, and GI motility.
 And, in the pineal glad, it can be further converted into melatonin (N-acetyl-5-methoxytryptamine).
 As the “gland” in pineal gland suggests, melatonin is a hormone.
 It helps regulate sleep & wakefulness

-It’s only made in the pineal gland and the retina but not other places in your body because they don’t make the needed enzyme.
+It’s only made in the pineal gland and the retina and a couple other places but not most places in your body because they don’t make the needed enzyme.
 The pineal gland is a tiny gland in the middle of your brain and it secrete melatonins into blood & cerebrospinal fluid (brain juice).
 This synthesis & secretion increases during the dark period of day, so you get sleepy at night.